 Dr. Emily has lived in Vermont her whole life, other than a short stint in Wisconsin (for school) and the High Peaks region of the adirondacks.
 She has a degree in music composition from Vassar College, and also attended UVM as well studying veterinary medicine at the University of Wisconsin-Madison.
 Veterinary Medicine is a second career for her – she was previously a dairy farmer, and taught therapeutic horseback riding and worked with children with autism.

 Emily shares her home with 2 cats, a horse named Tao and a chicken named Snowflake.
 In her free time she enjoys snowshoeing, hiking, vegetable gardening, reading, and spending time with family in the Vermont outdoors.
 Her veterinary interests include dentistry, public health, pathology and surgery.
 She enjoys working with cats and geriatric animals.

 Farrell Campbell, DVM

 Interests – Preventative Medicine / Well Health

 Dr. Campbell joined L.V.V.S. in 2016.
-She was born in Connecticut and currently resides in Waterbury Center with her mix breed dog Desmond, and two rescue shelter cats Alfie and Miranda.
+She was born in Connecticut and currently resides in Waterbury Center with her mixed breed dog Desmond and two rescued shelter cats, Alfie and Miranda.
 When not at work, Farrell enjoys hiking with her dog or vegging out on the couch watching Netflix.
 She hopes to travel the world and go diving in a shark tank.

 The best part of working at LVVS?
-Getting to practice veterinary medicine with supportive knowledgeable co-workers.
-Oh and playing with puppies and kitties.
+Getting to practice veterinary medicine with supportive and knowledgeable co-workers.
+Oh, and playing with puppies and kitties.

 ~ “A woman is like a tea bag, you can’t tell how strong she is until you put her in hot water. ” ~ Eleanor Roosevelt